jgspratt/climatefind/README.md

 The main configurable parameters were set in `config.yml` which allows the user to specify their personal preferences.
 The resulting output graphs were generated and stored in the `output/` directory.

+### What counts as a comfortable day?

+Configuration is specified in [tmy3/config.yml](tmy3/config.yml).

+* This is a much more complex algorithm than the GHCN version.
+* A day is comfortable if it has at least 6 comfortable hours.
+* An hour is comfortable if it meets the following criteria:
+    * The hour is after `0900` local (it is not to early)
+    * The hour is before `1800` local (it is not too late)
+    * The dew point is `<=15C` (it is not sticky)
+    * The extra terrestrial radiation is `>= 10 W/m^2` (it is light out)
+    * There is no precipitation (`0 mm`)
+    * The windspeed is `<=10 m/s`
+    * The Standard Effective Temperature of `25.6C` (where, by definition, 90% of the population is comfortable) is between the following two calculated Standard Effective Temperatures:
+        * The prevailing environmental conditions plus a metabolic rate of `5` (fast walk) plus a clothing factor of `0.8` (slightly less than a full business suit)
+        * The prevailing environmental conditions plus a metabolic rate of `3` (normal walk) plus a clothing factor of `0.4` (slightly more than walking shorts)
+* In addition, the `Fast vars` are also available for a faster way to calculate the day with less computing power.